 What protections do renters have through the pandemic?

 For all cases except those involving anti-social behaviour, bailiff evictions have been paused in England until May 31 with measures kept under review as Covid-19 protections eases.

 Ministers did introduce new measures to reduce the immediate impact of the pandemic on tenants, like the requirement for landlords to give six months’ notice of an eviction.
-But while mortgage holidays were extended for another six months, eviction continues to be a threat to tenants.
+Notice periods must remain at six months until the end of May. .

 How can I keep my home if I lose income?

 First check your redundancy rights and look at how likely you are to be eligible for the Job Support Scheme.
 You can read our guide here.

 If you’re struggling to pay rent, you can apply for Universal Credit which includes housing benefit.
 There are free services for estimating how much you could be paid, such as online benefits calculator entitledto.
 If housing benefit still doesn’t cover your rent, you may be eligible for a discretionary housing payment from your local authority.